stride3d/stride-docs/en/manual/graphics/low-level-api/draw-vertices.md

 myCube.Draw(CommandList, EffectInstance);
 ```

-They have no effect associated with them, so the user has to provide an @'SiliconStudio.Xenko.Rendering.EffectInstance' when drawing.
+They have no effect associated with them, so the user has to provide an @'Xenko.Rendering.EffectInstance' when drawing.
 For information on loading effects, please see [Effects and shaders](../effects-and-shaders/index.md).

 ## Custom drawing

 Outside of built-in primitives, any geometry can be drawn by creating custom vertex buffers.
-To create a vertex buffer, first a @'SiliconStudio.Xenko.Graphics.VertexDeclaration' has to be defined.
+To create a vertex buffer, first a @'Xenko.Graphics.VertexDeclaration' has to be defined.
 A vertex declaration describes the elements of each vertex and their layout.
-For details, see the @'SiliconStudio.Xenko.Graphics.VertexElement' reference page.
+For details, see the @'Xenko.Graphics.VertexElement' reference page.

 Next, a vertex buffer can be created from an array of vertices.
-The vertex data type has to match the @'SiliconStudio.Xenko.Graphics.VertexDeclaration'.
+The vertex data type has to match the @'Xenko.Graphics.VertexDeclaration'.

-Given vertex buffer and declaration, a @'SiliconStudio.Xenko.Graphics.VertexBufferBinding' can be created.
+Given vertex buffer and declaration, a @'Xenko.Graphics.VertexBufferBinding' can be created.

 **Code:** Creating a vertex buffer